-We present VerITAS as an interaction between a news organization (prover) and a client reader (verifier).
+We present VerITAS as an interaction between a news organization (prover) and a web browser (verifier).
 Every photo displayed in a news article should be accompanied by its metadata (location, timestamp, focal length, etc.), a description of the edits that were made to the original photo, and a succinct zero knowledge proof.
 The public statement consists of the published edited photo (x), the edits performed to the original photo (f), and the camera's public key (vk).
 The secret witness is the original photo (w) and the camera's signature (σ) on the original photo w.
 Recall that, abtractly, our goal is to design an efficient proof system for the instance-witness relation

-$$\mathcal{R} := \left\{ \left((\mathsf{vk}, f, x) \; ; \; (w, \sigma) \right) \; : \\ f(w) = x \; \land \; \mathsf{Vf}(\mathsf{vk}, w, \sigma) = 1 \right\}$$ (3)
+$$\mathcal{R} := \left\{ \left((\mathsf{vk}, f, x) \; ; \; (w, \sigma) \right) \; : \\ f(w) = x \; \wedge \; \mathsf{Vf}(\mathsf{vk}, w, \sigma) = 1 \right\}$$ (3)

-While (3) places vk in the public statement, we could protect the photographer's identity by moving vk and its certificate to the secret witness, and leaving only the CA public key in the public statement.
+While (3) places vk in the public statement, we could protect the photographer's identity by moving vk and its certificate to the secret witness.
 To simplify the presentation we will use the relation (3) and discuss the more private variant in Section 9.

-A client will only accept a photo's provenance if the photo x is accompanied by a triple (π, vk, f) where π is a valid ZK proof for \mathcal{R} , vk is a properly certified C2PA verification key, and the function f, which encodes the list of edits, is "acceptable," as defined by the Associated Press.
+A web browser will only accept a photo's provenance if the photo x is accompanied by a triple (π, vk, f) where π is a valid ZK proof for \mathcal{R} , vk is a properly certified C2PA verification key, and the function f, which encodes the list of edits, is "acceptable," as defined by the Associated Press.
 We can thus think of VerITAS as enforcing a whitelist of allowable edits.

 VerITAS relies on all the properties of a zk-SNARK.
-Completeness and knowledge-soundness of the zk-SNARK mean that the client does not need to trust the editor, preserving end-to-end security of the signature.
-Non-interactivity means that the news organization does not need to interact with any client and can instead publish a single proof along with the news article that any verifier can check.
-Zeroknowledge ensures that the proof does not reveal information that was cropped or blurred in the original photo.
-Succinctness ensures that the proof can be quickly verified by the client within a few seconds.
+Completeness and knowledge-soundness of the zk-SNARK mean that the web browser does not need to trust the editor, preserving end-to-end security of the signature.
+Non-interactivity means that the news organization does not need to interact with any web browser and can instead publish a single proof along with the news article that any verifier can check.
+Zero-knowledge ensures that the proof does not reveal information that was cropped or blurred in the original photo.
+Succinctness ensures that the proof can be quickly verified by the browser within a few seconds.